 The prerequisites for certification include current membership of the Royal College of Veterinary Surgeons, and holding the relevant Official Controls Qualification (Veterinary) (OCQ(V)) or other current panel approval.
 A veterinary degree is a prerequisite for RCVS membership.

-When an assessor has concluded that a candidate should not be recommended for certification, the candidate may lodge an appeal for the decision to be reconsidered.
+When an assessor has issued penalty points within an audit, the candidate may lodge an appeal for the decision to be reconsidered.
 The online Appeals/Complaints form must be completed stating the reason(s) for appeal.

 Upon receipt, the appeal shall be considered by senior management and the decision to concur with or reverse the assessor’s recommendation shall be made known to the assessor, the appellant and any other interested parties.
 Records shall be updated to reflect the decision.

 It is the policy of UK Farmcare Ltd to view any feedback, including complaints, in a positive manner and consider them as an opportunity for improvement.
-All such feedback shall be recorded and risk assessed based on the quality, health & safety, environmental, inspection, testing, certification of persons and financial implications.
+All such feedback shall be recorded and risk assessed based on the quality, health & safety, environmental, inspection, testing and financial implications.
 Subsequent actions will be determined by the risk rating.
 All stages of the process shall be reported including:

 One of UK Farmcare Ltd’s core values is its commitment to impartiality.
 It is therefore essential for UK Farmcare Ltd to manage any potential conflict of interest to safeguard impartiality in all of its certification activities.